Vincit/objection.js/doc/recipes/precedence-and-parentheses.md

 # Precedence and parentheses

-You can add parentheses to queries by passing a function to any of the the [where*](/api/query-builder/find-methods.html#where) methods.
+You can add parentheses to queries by passing a function to any of the [where*](/api/query-builder/find-methods.html#where) methods.

 ```js
 await Person